robdmoore/karbon-cms/Docs/Documentation/08a-strongly-typing.md

 ## Creating your model

 Before we can access these properties in our view in a strongly typed manor, we first need to create our custom type.
-In your `Models` folder then, create a class `Home.cs` with the following contents:
+In your `Models` folder, create a class `Home.cs` with the following contents:

 	public class Home : Content
     {